Is Walking Barefoot Bad For Your Feet?

 Do you remember the barefoot running craze?
 “The premise behind it was that in running with minimalist shoes, one was returning to a more ‘natural gait pattern,’ that would, in theory, lead to a reduction in running-related injuries,” explains Andy Brief, MD, board-certified orthopedic surgeon at Ridgewood Orthopedic Group in Ridgewood, New Jersey.
 But that didn’t turn out to be the case.
 In fact, runners and practitioners found that barefoot running could sometimes generate foot injuries like stress fractures, plantar fascia injuries, tendonitis, and more, says Dr. Brief.

 “In a typical running stride, the point of contact with the ground is situated more towards the heel,” he says.
 “When running barefoot, the point of contact shifts more towards the mid-foot and forefoot,” which could result in foot issues.
 Many runners abandoned the practice.
+The shift might result in issues for some, but not others. stance and running contacts are individualized.

 The current research suggests there is not enough evidence that it has benefits over other types of running.
 For example, a 2016 review published in Revista Española de Podología, looked at various studies on barefoot running and found that it did not provide greater benefits over running with sneakers or minimalist footwear (shoes that have minimal midsole to mimic running barefoot).
 The researchers also found no notable differences in injury rates when looking at studies that compared running barefoot with sneakers or minimalist footwear.